medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 ##### MedComCareCommunication

 The [MedComCareCommunication](http://medcomfhir.dk/fhir/carecommunication/StructureDefinition/medcom-careCommunication-communication) profile contains the main content of the message.
 It based on the Communication resource.
-MedComCareCommunication profile shall include a category code as defines in the [MedComCareCommunicationCategories ValueSet](http://medcomfhir.dk/ig/terminology/ValueSet/medcom-careCommunication-categories) and it is allowed to add a topic of the message which may be in free text or from a regionally agreed list of topics that supports and elaborates the category.
+MedComCareCommunication profile shall include a category code as defined in the [MedComCareCommunicationCategories ValueSet](http://medcomfhir.dk/ig/terminology/ValueSet/medcom-careCommunication-categories) and it is allowed to add a topic of the message which may be in free text or from a regionally agreed list of topics that supports and elaborates the category.

-The profile also includes one or more message segment that consists of a message text or an attachment and a signature.
+The profile also includes one or more message segment that consists of a message text and associated signature or an attachment.
 In MedComCareCommunication profile message segments can be found under the element payload.
 A CareCommunication shall always include a message segment with a message text and it may include zero or more message segments with an attachment.

 ###### Sender and recipient
 In the [MedComCareCommunicationMessageHeader](https://medcomfhir.dk/ig/carecommunication/StructureDefinition-medcom-careCommunication-messageHeader.html) profile it is required to include information about a sender and receiver in terms of a reference to a [MedComMessagingOrganization](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-organization.html).
 This information is used for transportation matters and will always include an EAN- and SOR-identifier.